nodebotanist/NEJS-2019/slides/presentation.md

 > "Everyone wants to [deprecate] node-gyp and WebAssembly would allow us to do this" -- Laurie Voss, a few weeks ago

 ---

+# How do we get to this magickal land?

+* WASI (Web Assembly System Interface) is being actively worked on an allows WASM to make system-level calls.
+It's by no means complete yet, but worth keeping an eye on!
+* WASI is helped along by the fact that the Node V8 sandbox is the same sandbox being worked on in a few major browsers.

+---